 It was almost too easy.
 A chorus of praise and applause broke out and the crew was practically jumping from the ship.

-“Today, we’re joined by a powerful mage of Stormwind,” the Commander added.
-“His name is Sionis Sepher, and he’s faced the dangers of our world before.
-As you step foot on dry land today, heroes, do not fear, for even the storied veterans of our time march with you into the frozen north.”
+“Today, we’re joined by a powerful Flamecaller of Stonehaven,” the Commander added.
+“His name is Sionis Sepher, and he’s faced the dangers of the Yunai before.
+He fought against them in the world above, and served on the campaign in the Remnants.
+As you step foot on dry land today, heroes, do not fear.
+Standing beside you are the storied veterans of wars past.
+Remember that we will overcome the enemy again, and Azirin will safe!”

 “Why are you here, Sepher?”

-“You bowed out after the Outland Campaign.
-I read your file before you ever got aboard my ship.
-You teach kids how to light candles with their minds now.
-So, I ask again, why are you here?”
+“You bowed out after the Remnants campaign.
+I read your dossier before you ever got aboard my ship.
+Your records show you had no interest in coming here to fight the Winter Queen.
+So, I ask again, why are you here in the Frozen Realm?”

 I stiffened at the question.
 “My business is my own, Commander.”